ise8912/Power-BI/Creating-a-simple-IVisual-:-Cheer-Meter.md

 We are going to skip over the overly simplified 'Hello World' type example, and teach you how to create a meaningful visualization from the get go.
 This way you will get a surface introduction on all the capabilities you can build into your visual.

 Let's learn how to create a 'cheer meter'.
-A cheer meter is a visual that will contain two pieces of text that will be side by side, and their individual vertical displacement will be determined by the data.
+A cheer meter will contain two pieces of text that will be side by side, and their individual vertical displacement will be determined by the data.
 One use-case of this visual is to visualize cheer volume of two teams of supporters, and put the team name of the louder group on top.

 ####Step One : Implementing Init